 A startling portrait of despair, resilience, and hope, The Jungle is set to provoke thoughts and stir emotions once more during a hotly anticipated tour of North America.
 Following a critically acclaimed Off-Broadway run at St. Anne's Warehouse, the heavy-hitting drama will head to the nation's capital for a fall run at Washington D.C's Sidney Harman Hall before heading to other venues across the country.

-The debut work of writers Joe Murphy and Joe Robertson, who founded the Good Hope Theater Company, The Jungle was written in the heart of the unofficial migrant camp in Calais, France that became the home of 6400 refugees between January 2015 and October 2016.
+The debut work of writers Joe Murphy and Joe Robertson, founders of the Good Hope Theater Company, The Jungle was written in the heart of the Calais migrant camp that became the home of 6400 refugees between January 2015 and October 2016.
 Drawing from the very real experiences of the camp's inhabitants, the powerful meditation on immigration, border control and the human lives behind the statistics garnered rave reviews for its West End and off-Broadway runs.
 Whilst its subject matter may be bleak, the play's poignant celebration of the enduring human spirit makes for an uplifting and necessary watch.